csiro-robotics/WildScenes/README.md

 #### view_cloud.py

 View cloud allows the reader to visualise our labelled 3D point clouds.
 Input argument options detailed in the code file.
-To run, you need to at least have --loaddir set, where --loaddir points to the full path to a wildscenes data folder on your computer, e.g. YOURPATH/wildscenes3d/Karawatha-1.
+To run, you need to include the --loaddir argument, where --loaddir points to the full path to a wildscenes data folder on your computer, e.g. YOURPATH/WildScenes/WildScenes3d/K-01.
 Clouds can be viewed individually, sequentially or as a video.

 #### view_image.py

 View image allows the reader to visualise our labelled images.
 Input argument options detailed in the code file.
-To run, you need to at least have --loaddir set, where --loaddir points to the full path to a wildscenes data folder on your computer, e.g. YOURPATH/wildscenes2d/Karawatha-1.
+To run, you need to include the --loaddir argument, where --loaddir points to the full path to a wildscenes data folder on your computer, e.g. YOURPATH/WildScenes/WildScenes2d/V-01.
 Images can be viewed individually, sequentially or as a video.

 ### Trained Models